 I suppose what I would suggest everyone thinks about post-Silly Season is this.
 Driving a car is just about the most dangerous thing any of us will do in our lives.
 Hurtling around at quite high speed in a metal box on four wheels is fraught with danger.
 Trying to do that when adversely effected by alcohol is a very stupid thing to do.
 You could kill yourself or worse someone else and have to deal with the guilt.
 The Courts have to deal with the aftermath of such incidents.
 That is why the Courts take such charges so seriously.

 Quinn & Scattini Lawyers are highly experienced with all ranges of drink driving offences.
 If you are not sure about how far you need to go to defend the charge, or need your licence for work, make sure you consult an experienced traffic lawyer who practises exclusively in this complex area of law.

-Q&S’s expert lawyers are available at any of Q&S’s seven office locations.
+Our expert traffic lawyers are available at any of our local offices.